 IWI Consulting Group: Barcode Scanning Made Easy

 IWI Consulting Group can help you choose barcode scanners, set up your barcode process, and help you launch a barcoding project to manage your inventory and sell more products.
 We offer a Barcode Scanning Inventory Module for Sage 300 that lets you manage your inventory and warehouse with confidence.
-To learn more about IWI’s Barcode Scanning Inventory Module for Sage 300, or to discuss choosing and setting up a barcode scanning project, contact us today.
+To learn more about IWI’s Barcode Scanning Inventory Module for Sage 300cloud (formerly known as Sage 300), or to discuss choosing and setting up a barcode scanning project, contact us today.
 Call 1-866-916-3851.